c0debrain/Nearby-Shops-API/README.md

 Third Party Integrations
 -------------------------
-SMS-OTP Integration using msg91, Open-Signal (for push notifications), Fabrio.io (crash reporting)
+SMS-OTP Integration using msg91, One-Signal (for push notifications)

+Please visit our integrations guide for more information about integrations : https://developer.nearbyshops.org/integrations/e-mail-integration.html

 Download